 Each Heart of Wigan sculpture is the beginning of a one mile walk mapped out for you to enjoy and explore Pennington Flash.

 Amenities and activities

-The main nature reserve features a number of hides and viewing areas for enthusiasts and there is a network of paths around the lake enabling visitors to enjoy at leisure the breath-taking scenery.
+As well as the flash itself, a 70 hectare lake, visitors can enjoy walks, cycle rides and bridle paths, bird watching in the nature reserve and a children’s play area.
+The main nature reserve features a number of hides and viewing areas for bird enthusiasts and there is a network of paths around the lake enabling visitors to enjoy at leisure the breath-taking scenery.

 Along with its rich biodiversity, the reserve is valued as a local amenity and resource for education and awareness, making it an area of high importance.

 Conservation plans include combating the dense woodland cover that has developed and is now having a negative impact on some of the more fragile wetland habitats.
 This will be addressed through habitat work to strategically remove the areas of planted woodland that have little biodiversity value.